 STEPHANIA GROBER Stephania bring proven leadership qualities and a number of beneficial skillsets to our governing board, they will bring vast experience from their many community-focused endeavors.
 Both have demonstrated genuine passion for helping Oklahomans, and this fits our goals of using the arts to provide hope to our com- In addition to Adwon and Grober, the governor nominated for a second three-year term current Oklahoma Arts Council board members Becky Frank, partner, chair and CEO of Schnake Turnbo Frank in Tulsa, and Charles Moore, senior pastor of First Baptist Church Summit in Muskogee.
 Frank and Moore are members of the board's executive committee, and Moore is a board officer.
 The governor's appointments of Adwon and Grober and reappointments of Frank and Moore were all confirmed by the state Senate on May 13.
 Conner Winters LLP, a premier full-service law firm in the region, has announced Rich Marshall joined the firm as a partner in the bank- MARSHALL ing and finance and real estate areas.
 Marshall relocated his family to Tulsa, after spending 20 years representing financial institutions, developers and investors in Dallas.
 "We are thrilled to bring on Rich as he will add incredible value and expertise to our already talented team.
 Rich will continue to serve his Texas clients and assist Conner & Winters with growing our Dallas office while deepening our real estate bench strength in Tulsa," said Scott Hathaway, president of Conner & Winters.
 While it may seem unconventional to bring on a new partner during these uncertain times, we are committed to the future.
 Prior to joining Conner & Winters, Marshall had a solo practice.
 He has represented institutions in asset based commercial loan transactions across the United States and principal real estate constituents in the Dallas metro.
 Marshall also holds commercial real estate licenses in Oklahoma and Texas.
 Marshall earned a J.D. from the Columbia University School of Law and graduated from the University of Oklahoma with a B.A. in English.
 Edward Jones Financial Advisor David Fleske announced that a second financial advisor, Matthew Fleske, has joined his office in Owasso.
 "I am really looking forward to working with my father, David Fleske," said Matthew.
 "I'll have all the advantages of working with an experienced investment professional while getting to know local investors.
 This will be a tremendous opportunity to increase my investment knowledge and hone my customer service skills."
-Matthew will work alongside his father, David Fleske, for two years then will continue serving investors throughout the area from his branch office.
+Matthew will work alongside his father, David Fleske, for two vears then will continue serving investors throughout the area from his branch office.
 Fleske said, "Edward Jones prides itself on providing the best service possible to those investors who choose to do business with us.
-Matthew will help provide the high level of service investors in Owasso have come to expect from us as well as extend our services to new inveswebsite at careers.edwardjones. com for more information.
-Member SIPC.
+Matthew will help provide the high level of service investors in Owasso have come to expect from us as well as extend our services to new inves- The branch office is located at 12338 East 86th Street North.
+The telephone number is 918-272-7301.
+Edward Jones, a Fortune 500 company headquartered in St. Louis, Missouri, provides financial services in the U.S. and, through its affiliate, in Canada.